collapsed-stacks/startups/questions/558/how-to-manage-tasks-in-a-small-startup.md

 - posted by: [JezC](https://stackexchange.com/users/87431/jezc) on 2014-08-30
 - score: 0

-<p>I'd say that your problem is not the tool.
+I'd say that your problem is not the tool.
 It's how you're organised.
 My recommendation - go find an Agile Coach (e.g. a Scrum Master).
 They'll help you develop a culture of performance management, estimation and responsibility.
 The tool flows from the culture - not the other way.
-Adding a tool won't make things work better, IME.</p>
+Adding a tool won't make things work better, IME.

-<p>There's an old Techie adage about business processes:</p>
+There's an old Techie adage about business processes:

-<pre><code>If it doesn't work with paper, it won't work any better just because you put it on a computer.
+    If it doesn't work with paper, it won't work any better just because you put it on a computer.
-</code></pre>